VSnow1988/CS330_BrickBreaker/README.md

 CS330 SNHU week 8 project: Brick-Breaker with OpenGL

 A brick-breaker stylee game.
-Uses vectors to hold balls and bricks and generate them on-screen.
+Uses vectors to hold balls and bricks and draw them on-screen.
 Colors are random shades of purple.
 I sure love purple.

 How to Play: